 - Each activity you successfully complete on your Swago Board will give you anywhere from 1-20 spins on the Spin & Win Wheel.
 PLUS, when you submit your board for a bonus you’ll get additional spins.
 The number of spins will depend on the pattern you complete.
 The wheel has all sorts of great prizes that you can win, and each spin is a winner!

-- The Spin & Win Wheel will be available all throughout Swago and you have until 7:59pm GMT on Monday 15th January to use all your spins.
+The Spin & Win Wheel will be available all throughout Swago and you have until 118am GMT on Tuesday, March 13th to use all your spins.

-- Fill up your board and then submit your pattern to get even more points – if you can fill in the whole board, you get a 500 SB bonus!
+Fill up your board and then submit your pattern to get even more points – if you can fill in the whole board, you get a massive 300 SB bonus!

 Click here right now and click “Join” to get started!
 If you don’t already have a Swagbucks account, you’ll be able to quickly sign up; PLUS, if you earn 300 SB before the first of April, you’ll get a bonus 300 SB!
 Double SB!!!

 As I said yesterday, I’m currently reading this book: